 Protandry: A form of hermaphrodism in which the individual is first a male, then later becomes a female.
 Contrasted with protogyny.

-Protoconch: In gastropod shells, the smallest, most posterior whorl or two at the apex of the shell in which there is no obvious sculpturing (drawing).
+Protoconch: In gastropod shells, the smallest, most posterior whorl or two at the apex of the shell in which there is no obvious sculpturing (drawing) (photo).
 Whorls of the protoconch are the nuclear whorls.
+Later whorls of the spire comprise the teloconch.

 Protogyny: A form of hermaphrodism in which the individual is first a female, then later becomes a male.
 Contrasted with protandry.